 Unlocking local potential

-Atmos Totnes will, so far as we know, be one of the first Community Right to Build Order processes to be run in England.
+Atmos Totnes, so far as we know, is one of the first Community Right to Build Order processes, and probably the most complex, to be run in England.
 The Community Right to Build came into force on 6th April 2012 and forms part of the Neighbourhood Planning (General) Regulations contained within the Localism Act 2011.

 The Community Right to Build Order for Atmos Totnes was made by South Hams District Council on the 1st of March.
 This is following the referendum on the Order which took place on 23rd November 2016.
 At that referendum 85.69% of those voting in the local community voted ‘yes’ on if the Order should be granted planning permission.

 - 99 homes including 62 truly affordable houses linked only to this community, and 37 ring- fenced homes for older people